DeltaF1/pith/README.md

 ***

-Pith is an [Interface description language](https://en.wikipedia.org/wiki/Interface_description_language) to express the APIs of the 3DS' Horizon OS operating system in a standardized and computer-readable format.
+Pith is an [interface description language (IDL)](https://en.wikipedia.org/wiki/Interface_description_language) to express the APIs of the 3DS' Horizon OS operating system in a standardized and computer-readable format.
 The language can be used to auto-generate types and methods to use these APIs from languages such as C and Rust.

 # Rationale